kaleidawave/ezno/specification/02-checker/13-typescript-extras/02-readonly-and-as-const.md

 ```

 - Argument of type { a: string, b: string } is not assignable to parameter of type Readonly<{ a: string }>

-### Forward inference

-> This is where usage a parameter gets a type via a type (on some variable or parameter somewhere).
-Aka from above or the usage of the function

-> Constraint inference is where the parameter gets it from below.
-Usage of the parameter value